SeanDS/zero/docs/components/index.rst

+.. include:: /defs.txt

 Components
 ==========

 .. code-block:: python

-   >>> from circuit.components import Resistor, Capacitor, Inductor, OpAmp
+   >>> from zero.components import Resistor, Capacitor, Inductor, OpAmp

 ======================
 What is a 'component'?